Immigrated urn models - asymptotic properties and applications: Appendix. Proofs

-Notice that between the $(m-1)$-th assignment and the $m$-th assignment, we have drawn $u_m$ balls of type $0$.
-Accordingly, we have added $a_{m-1,k}u_m$ balls of type $k$ to the urn.
-However, when a ball of type $k$ is drawn, this ball is not replaced and another $D_{m,kj}$ balls of type $j$ are added to the urn.
-So, the change in the number of balls after the $m$-th assignment is
+Note that between the $(m-1)$-th assignment and the $m$-th assignment, we have drawn $\nu_m$ balls of type $0$.
+Accordingly, we have added $a_{m-1,k}\nu_m$ balls of type $k$ to the urn.
+However, when a ball of type $k$ is drawn, it is not replaced and another $D_{m,kj}$ balls of type $j$ are added to the urn.
+Hence, the change in the number of balls after the $m$-th assignment is